 EVACUATE

-If called to move students and staff from one location to another, Director or person in charge will announce location.
+Is called to move students and staff from one location to another, Director or person in charge will announce location.

 Students will leave all items behind, form a single line, take the hand of person in front and behind them and be silent and ready for alternative instructions.